MarkNenadov/quothy/README.md

 ## Mobile Lighthouse Scores

-As of Dec 16, 2023, this site has the following lighthouse scores
+As of August 3, 2024, this site has the following lighthouse scores

-Performance: 100
+Performance: 93
 Accessibility: 95
 Best Practices: 100
 SEO: 100